DAcodedBEAT/immich-public-proxy/docs/troubleshooting.md

 ## "Download all" fails partway through

-If you use Cloudflare with a "cache everything" rule and large zip downloads stop with a browser error after a few seconds, add a cache rule that bypasses cache for `/share/*/download`, the same as for `/share/video/*` above.
+If you use Cloudflare with a "cache everything" rule and large zip downloads stop with a browser error after a few seconds, add a cache rule that bypasses cache for `/share/*/download` and `/s/*/download` (the slug-link form), the same as for `/share/video/*` above.
 From v3.3.0 the zip is streamed as it is fetched from Immich, and Cloudflare's cache cuts those downloads short.

 Versions after v3.3.0 send the zip with `Cache-Control: no-store`, which is enough on its own if your cache rule's Edge TTL is set to respect the origin.
 If the rule overrides the Edge TTL, Cloudflare ignores that header and you need the